dmccreary/dmccreary/docs/recommendations.md

 Dan is an expert when it comes to helping an organization get a grip on all of its complicated bits of data.
 He is very personable and has a teachable point of view drawn upon years of experience.
 If I ever have a large project requiring strong leadership to bring order to data - Dan

-## Boss Logic

-#### Mark Pelto

-* Consulting at MLP Cresthaven, Inc.
-* August 11, 2007
-* Mark worked with Dan but they were at different companies

-Dan's ability to analyse, recommend and implement systems for the legal departments currrent and future needs at NSP made for a successful legal information system implementation and architechture that was later ported to other systems/database architecture as the company expanded and upgraded systems through the natural life cycles over ten years.

-#### Janice Bethke

-* Retired
-* June 13, 2007
-* Dan was senior to Janice but didn't manage Janice directly

-Working with Dan at his company Integrity Solutions was one of the best experience throughout my career.
-Dan always made sure employees at his company were given everything needed to do their jobs along with a great working enviroment.
-Dan's knowledge, skills and integrity were one of the reasons the company was so successful.
-If ever given the opportunity to work with Dan again, I would take it in a heartbeat!

 #### Gerhard Kessel

 * Cyber Security Architect ♦ Operations Technology Security Engineer ♦ Industrial Control Systems ♦ Infrastructure Security SME ► CISSP, ITIL, MCSE, VCP, CCNA ► Risk & Threat Management, Audit & Compliance